andreas-masaoutis/HogwartsApp/README.md

 Given the data, we have three main objectives that we address in the analysis:
 - 1  We would like to provide an answer to certain questions with respect our users and the ways in which they use the app.
 In specific:

+    - Which Hogwarts house has the most active students?

+    - Which are the most active students in terms of total time spent performing actions and total number of actions performed?

     - What is the average duration of a user session?
 Which student has spent the longest uninterrupted session?
-For our purposes a session is defined as the time interval between two actions, but only if these actions take place less than 5 minutes apart; if two actions take place more than 5 minutes apart, then they are not part of the same session.
+For our purposes a session is defined as the time interval between two actions, but only if these actions take place less than 5 minutes apart; if two actions take place more than 10 minutes apart, then they are not part of the same session.

-    - Which are the most active students in terms of total time spent performing actions and total number of actions performed?

-    - Which Hogwarts house has the most active students?

 - 2 We would like to define a series of useful metrics on user engagement, analyse them and represent them graphically.